dbarattini25/labcamp-build-your-first-ai-agent-milan-xchange-2025/README.md

-# 💻 LABCAMP - Build your first AI Agent
+# 💻 XChange 2025 - Build your first AI Agent Hands-On

 Welcome! 🚀

-In this labcamp, you will learn the basic concepts of AI agents and how to build your first AI agent using [LangGraph](https://www.langchain.com/langgraph).
+In this session, you will learn the basic concepts of AI agents and how to build your first AI agent using [LangGraph](https://www.langchain.com/langgraph).
-This repository contains the source code for the three labs that we will be working on during the labcamp.
-Each lab is defined in a Jupyter notebook with the necessary instructions and code snippets to guide you through the process of building your first AI agent.
+This repository contains the source code for the lab that we will be working on during the XChange 2025.
+The exercises are defined in Jupyter notebooks with the necessary instructions and code snippets to guide you through the process of building your first AI agent.

-This roadmap of this labcamp is as follows:
+This roadmap of this hands-on session is as follows:

-- 17:30 - 18:45: Introduction to AI agents
+- 14:30 - 14:40: Introduction to AI agents
-- 18:45 - 19:00: Break
+- 14:40 - 14:45: 5-Minute Buffer (transition or catch-up time)
-- 19:00 - 20:00: Hands-On - Build your first AI agent
+- 14:45 - 15:15: Hands-On - Build your first AI agent

 ## Pre-requisites